JhonatanBarcos/Portfolio/cryptography-cybersecurity/Crypto-safe-Fileshare-App/README.md

 ## License

 This project is licensed under the MIT License.
-Developed by Guillermo Villar, Jonhatan and George Hallak.
+Developed by Guillermo Villar, Jhonatan Barcos and George Hallak.

 ---